Data User Introduction to Immuta

 This tab allows Project Owners to choose who may request access to their project or whether or not their project is visible at all to users who are not project members.

-The Subscribers section allows Project Owners to make their project open to anyone, to users who request and are granted access, to users with specified groups and authorizations, or only to users the Project Owners manually add.
+The Subscribers section allows Project Owners to make their project open to anyone, to users who request and are granted access, to users with specified groups and attributes, or only to users the Project Owners manually add.

 Project members can view, create, reply to, delete, and resolve discussion threads in this tab.